JosepMariaVila/ForwarderAmountParameterSystem/README.md

 The hook allows up to 10 addresses to which the amounts received can be distributed in the different desired amounts-parts.

-Addresses must be converted to Account ID.
+Addresses must be converted to Account ID and added to the ADD parameter.
 To do this you can use the following tool:

 - https://hooks.services/tools/raddress-to-accountid